 Q: How much does re-fitting/flocking cost?

-A: This is largely dependent on what needs to be done to the saddle in order to re-fit it.
-A simple on-site spot flocking ("tweaking") is $95.
-A flocked panel saddle that needs to have all the flocking removed and all new flocking put in it - a "strip flock" - is $285.
-A tree adjustment - or tree point re-angling - is $325.
+A: This is largely dependent on what needs to be done, if anything, to the saddle in order to re-fit it.
+A simple on-site spot flocking ("tweaking") is $125.
+A flocked panel saddle that needs to have all the flocking removed and all new flocking put in it ("strip flock") is $285.
+A tree adjustment - or tree point re-angling - is $375.
 Most re-fitting is a combination of jobs (flocking and tree adjustment).
 These prices are subject to change and are IN ADDITION TO the stable call fee.
 All re-fitting and/or repair charges are due at the time the saddle is taken for adjustment.
+Not all adjustments can be made on-site and may need to be brought back to our repair shop to be worked on.
 (The re-fitting solutions listed here are the most commonly performed re-fitting solutions we do.
 Other fitting solutions and their associated cost will be discussed based on your saddle's refitting needs.)

 Q: What forms of payment do you accept?

 A: We accept cash, checks, VISA, MASTERCARD, AMERICAN EXPRESS and DISCOVER.

 Q: Do you offer payment plans?

 A: For the moment, no. All stable call fees and re-fitting/repair charges are due in full at the time of the appointment.
 New saddle orders require a deposit and the remainder is due when the saddle is delivered.

 Q: How long should I plan for my appointment?